 Nicole has also been featured on media outlets like HGTV, The Oprah Winfrey Network, and Good Morning America!

 Honeydipped is another all-natural brand that sells 100% natural cleaning products and skincare taking all the guesswork out of finding the safest products for you.

-Founder Ashli Goudelocke had a passion for natural products and wanted to create a catalog of products that she herself felt comfortable using and that’s exactly what she did.
+Founder Ashli Goudelocke had a passion for natural products and wanted to create a catalogue of products that she herself felt comfortable using and that’s exactly what she did.
 All of the ingredients used are top-tier organic!

 54 Kibo makes contemporary African designs including home decor like pillows, blankets, furniture, wall art, table linens and so much more!
-They also have accessories like bags, jewelry, and skin-care!
+They also have accessories like bags, jewelry, and skin care!

 Founder Nana Quagraine was raised in Ghana, South Africa, and loved the designs of items she found there and wanted to make them accessible globally.

 Founded by Akosua Afriyie-Kumi, A A K S was created with the goal of introducing Ghana weaving techniques to the world and creating sustainable jobs in Africa.